Skip to main content

 • Medicare / Medicaid

 Abacus Life Settlements functions as a leader in the secondary market for life insurance.
-Our primary mission: work to help you understand your financial options.
-If you decide selling all or a portion of your policy is right for you, we can offer to purchase it from you at fair market value.
-We will provide all the numbers and details to show you how we determined its value and our offer, and if you decide to accept our offer we will provide you a lump sum amount and then take on all future obligations for the policy, including premium payments.
+Our primary mission: Work to help you understand your financial options.
+If you decide that selling all or a portion of your policy is right for you, we can offer to purchase it from you at fair market value.
+We will provide all the numbers and details to show you how we determined its value and our offer, and if you decide to accept our offer, we will provide you a lump sum amount and then take on all future obligations for the policy, including premium payments.
+Call 800-561-4148 and visit our Learning Center to learn more.

 Abacus